 Permaculture Noosa is an Incorporated Association formed to encourage and promote permaculture within the Noosa area of the Sunshine Coast of Australia.

-Entry is a $4 donation for non-members, $2 for members.
+Entry is a $5 donation for non-members, free for members.
 The Entry donation entitles you to supper.
 Members are asked to donate a gold coin for supper.
 Anyone who has genuine financial difficulties and cannot afford the entry donation will be excused.
 We will not turn anyone away.

 Cooroy Memorial Hall, 23 Maple St, Cooroy.
 All welcome.